 "What if I want to modify a workflow later?"

 Workflows aren't set in stone.
-Click "Edit" anytime to update instructions, adjust thresholds, add steps, or change triggers.
+Click "Edit" anytime to update instructions, adjust review thresholds, add steps, or change triggers.
 Your past executions remain in the history.

 "How much does this cost?"